karl-cheung/gulp-multipage-app/README.md

-# gulp-web
+# gulp-webapp

-> Based on the web project to construct gulp.
+> Based on the webapp project to construct gulp.

 ## Usage